ortelius/scec-textfile/README.md

-# Ortelius v11 Domain Microservice
+# Ortelius v11 Textfile Microservice

 > Version 11.0.0

-RestAPI for the Domain Object
+RestAPI for the Readme, License and Swagger objects.
+Only for new objects.
+Retrieval will be done directly against the db by other microservices.
 ![Release](https://img.shields.io/github/v/release/ortelius/scec-textfile?sort=semver)
 ![license](https://img.shields.io/github/license/ortelius/.github)